Tuesday, April 26, 2011

 No one really thought too hard about the Pacers making any noise in the playoffs because they were facing the Chicago Bulls who boasted the league's second best record during the regular season, the likely MVP Derrick Rose, and a great supporting cast including Luol Deng, Joakim Noah, and former all-star Carlos Boozer.
 Whereas the Pacer's starting line-up has a combine years experience in the league of 10, and had just one player, Danny Granger, average over 13.2 points per game during the season.

-Granger will have to be huge if Indiana is to pull off the improbable upset of Chicago Courtesy of CJ Isherwood |
+Granger will have to be huge if Indiana is to pull off

 The Pacers have consistently been the more aggressive, and physical team throughout the series.
 This lead to former Bull great Scottie Pippen calling out Chicago's team.